The Power of Keeping Your Promises

 The cost you pay for not keeping your promises may not seem like much at the time, but the true cost is a cumulative cost, a cost that, over time, will significantly erode (1) the trust others place in you, (2) your personal integrity, (3) your self-esteem, (4) your self-confidence and (5) your self-respect.
 A high cost indeed.

 EVERY promise or commitment you make is ultimately with yourself.
-Even when you are making a promise with someone else, your brain hears it and registers it as a commitment to yourself.
+Even when you are making a promise to someone else, your brain hears it and registers it as a commitment to yourself.
 You are making an agreement with yourself to do something, and when you don’t follow through, you learn to distrust yourself.
-The result is a chipping-away of your self-esteem, self-confidence and self-respect.
+The result is a chipping away of your self-esteem, self-confidence, and self-respect.
 You lose faith in your ability to produce a result.
 You weaken your sense of integrity.

 When you realize how important your integrity and self-esteem really are, you will stop making casual promises just to get someone off your back.
 You won’t sell your self-esteem for a little bit of momentary approval.
 You won’t make promises you don’t intend to keep.
 You will make fewer promises, and you will do whatever it takes to keep them.

 Finally, if you want to have the respect and trust of others, which is absolutely critical to accomplishing anything big and important in life, then you will take keeping all your promises and commitments with absolute seriousness.

 Here are some tips for making fewer promises and commitments and for keeping the ones you do make:

 Make Only Promises and Commitments You Intend to Keep.

 Take a few seconds before making a promise or commitment to see if it is really what you WANT to do.
 Check-in with yourself – how do you really feel about it?
 Don’t make a promise just because you are looking for someone’s approval.
 If you do, you’ll find yourself breaking these commitments more often than not.